 - Run a half marathon, which means rekindling my running habit more regularly and getting back into running shape.

 - Resume guitar playing — yes this is a terrible, almost un-measurable goal, but that’s where I’m at with it right now.

 - After an ambitious year full of travel, I know that my sights will be set considerably lower next year, but travel is important to me, so I want to set the goal of traveling to two new countries next year, at least.

 So there you have it, that was my year in a nutshell and what I’ve got planned more or less for the next year.

 Admittedly, my non-business plans and goals for next year are kind of weak, but it’s tough to try and think about what’s next when you’re in the midst of a really big adventure.
 I’m hoping I will find more clarity about that in the months ahead.

 I would encourage you all to perform your own year in review, based on whatever metrics make sense to you.
-If you need some guidance in how to do-so, please check out Chris Guillebeau’s article on the subject here.
+If you need some guidance on how to do so, please check out Chris Guillebeau’s article on the subject here.

 If you enjoyed my 2017 Year in Review, please take a moment to share it on Facebook, Pinterest, or Twitter, thanks!